 GradDipCS 6 credits

 MA Christian Studies 21 credits

-30 credits
+MA Theological Studies 30 credits

 MALTS 6 credits

-MDiv 45 credits
+MDiv 0.00.00

-ThM 0 credits

 Note:

 1. Transfer Credits: A minimum grade of B (or a Pass in a Pass/Fail course) is required for courses to be considered for transfer.